firebase/firebase-js-sdk/common/api-review/vertexai-preview.api.md

     static string(stringParams?: SchemaParams): StringSchema;
     // (undocumented)
     toJSON(): string;
-    // Warning: (ae-incompatible-release-tags) The symbol "toRequest" is marked as @public, but its signature references "_SchemaRequest" which is marked as @internal toRequest(): _SchemaRequest;
+    // Warning: (ae-incompatible-release-tags) The symbol "_toRequest" is marked as @public, but its signature references "_SchemaRequest" which is marked as @internal
+    _toRequest(): _SchemaRequest;
     type: SchemaType;
 }